blueswanacademy/blockchainlaw/contributing.md

 Pull requests are the best way to propose changes to the master documents.
 We actively welcome your pull requests:

-Fork the repo and create your branch from master.
+Fork the repo and create your branch from master

 Add your content

 Issue that pull request!